wormhole-foundation/wormhole-docs/learn/messaging/gateway.md

 ## Fee Model

-Using the Wormhole Gateway costs minimal fees and is designed to be as low as possible to facilitate easy and efficient cross-chain transactions.
+Fees to use the Wormhole Gateway are minimal and are designed to be as low as possible to facilitate easy and efficient cross-chain transactions.

 Required fees: